1172097/CodeVecClassifier/README.md

 # CodeVecClassifier

-CodeVecClassifier is a deep learning model for classifying algorithms based on their source code, inspired by the code2vec paper.
+CodeVecClassifier is a machine learning model for classifying algorithms based on their source code, inspired by the code2vec paper.
 It uses path-based representations of code to generate embeddings and perform classification.

 ## Architecture